Triangulated categories of mixed motives: Fibred derived categories

 Then, by applying \ref{BGNis}, we see that $BG_{S}$ is a bounded generating family for Nisnevich hypercovers in $\sh \nis {\Pmorx S}$. \item Assume that $\Pmor=\sft$ is the class of morphisms of finite type in $\sch$.
 We let $PCDH_S$ be the family of complexes of the form

 for a $\cdh$-distinguished square in $\sch$ (\textit{cf.} \ref{ex:lower&upper_cd_structures})

-Then, by virtue of \ref{BGcdh}, $CDH_S=BG_{S} \cup PCDH_S$ is a bounded generating family for $\cdh$-hypercovers in $\sh \cdh {\sft/S}$. \item The \'etale topology is not bounded in $\sh {\et} {\sm}$ for an arbitray ring $\Rc$.
-However, if $\Rc=\QQ$, it is bounded: by virtue of theorem \ref{ratdescent}, a bounded generating family for \'etale hypercoverings in $\sh {\et} {\sm}_S$ is just $BG_S$ (to be more precise, we should add the complexes of the form $\Rc_S(Y)_G\To\Rc_S(X)$ for any Galois cover $Y\to X$ of group $G$, but these are contractible (because $Y/G\simeq X$), so that we can just drop them). \item As in the case of \'etale topology, the $\qfh$-topology is not bounded in general, but it is with rational coefficients.
+Then, by virtue of \ref{BGcdh}, $CDH_S=BG_{S} \cup PCDH_S$ is a bounded generating family for $\cdh$-hypercovers in $\sh \cdh {\sft/S}$. \item The \'etale topology is not bounded in $\sh {\et} {\sm}$ for an arbitrary ring $\Rc$.
+However, if $\Rc=\QQ$, it is bounded: by virtue of Theorem \ref{ratdescent}, a bounded generating family for \'etale hypercovers in $\sh {\et} {\sm}_S$ is the union of the class $BG_S$ and that of complexes of the form $\Rc_S(Y)_G\To\Rc_S(X)$ for any Galois cover $Y\to X$ of group $G$. \item As in the case of the \'etale topology, the $\qfh$-topology is not bounded in general, but it is so with rational coefficients.
 Let $PQFH_S$ be the family of complexes of the form

 for a $\qfh$-distinguished square of group $G$ in $\sch$ (\textit{cf.} \ref{settinghdesc})